-Here are five features that you should use to keep your account secure.
+Here are five features that you should use to prevent any unauthorized access to your company data.

 Strong Password Policy